ggesm/cse15l-lab-reports/lab1.md

       RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
       Are you sure you want to continue connecting (yes/no/[fingerprint])?
       Password:
       ```
   5. After you type in Yes, a new line that says “Password: “ will appear and you will input the
-     password for your CSE 15L (Note: when type in your password it won’t show any characters moving
+     password for your CSE 15L <br> (Note: when type in your password it won’t show any characters moving
-     for security reasons, so you can still type your password in and hit enter) If your password isn’t
+     for security reasons, so you can still type your password in and hit enter) <br> If your password isn’t
      working then you should try to reset your password and see if that fixes the issue. <br>

   6. When you successfully input your password this should show up (below) and now your terminal is connected